 \item \textit{Snapshot Registry ($\mathcal{S}$):} Key-value index (tag \(\rightarrow\) version ids) persisted on untrusted storage.
 KV pairs are similarly verified by the reference monitor before use.

-\item \textit{Audit Log ($\mathcal{L}$):} Append-only log of intents, decisions, and digests.
+\item \textit{Audit Log ($\mathcal{L}$):} Append-only log of intents, decisions, digests, and (optionally) authenticated identities.
 Kept on untrusted storage but bound to the latest committed global digest.
 During audits, log contents are verified by auditors against the latest global digest sealed by the hardware root of trust.

 \item \textit{Content Store:} Stores raw content on untrusted storage, indexed by content digest. \end{description}

 \shortsection{Workflow} The typical workflow involves clients invoking \tool{}'s APIs through the application to manage state, with all operations mediated by the reference monitor.
 For a state update, the application computes content digests for the target objects (e.g., binaries, configuration files) and marshals an API request that maps each object to its digest.
 The reference monitor updates metadata and seals the new state.
 To create a snapshot (recovery point), clients specify a tag and the set of object IDs to include.
 For rollback, clients specify a snapshot tag or specific object versions to restore.
 For pruning, clients specify versions to remove from future use.
 Auditors can query the full, verifiable history of any object via a lineage reconstruction API.